MissKittin/php-js-css-web-toolkit/README.md

 # PHP-JS-CSS web toolkit
-MVC project skeleton and set of tools and libraries that you can use in your project.
+A set of tools, components and libraries that you can use in your project
-Made for experimental purposes.
+Recommended PHP version: 7

 ## Principles
 * respect the KISS rule
+* respect the DRY rule
 * use MVC design pattern
-* avoid autoloading
-* avoid chdir()
+* avoid `chdir()`
-* move all repeating code to the separated files
-* mix PHP code with HTML as little as possible, avoid this in controllers
 * PHP and CSS have a snake_case, Js - camelCase
 * if you are writing a new library, keep it independent of the other libraries
 * if you are writing a new component, keep it independent of the other components
+* if you are writing a new tool, keep it independent of the other tools

 ## PHP CLI tools
 * `assets-compiler.php` - compile assets from app/assets
 * `autoloader-generator.php` - a toy that scans PHP files and generates an autoloader script
 * `check-easter-mkcache.php` - cache generator for `check_easter_cache()`
+* `cron.php` - interface for `cron.php`
 * `file-sign.php` - interface for `sec_file_sign.php`
 * `file-watch.php` - run the command after modifying the file(s)
 * `include2blob.php` - a toy that converts inclusion to a single file blob